randreucetti/KiwiRail/README.md

 - getShortestPath(String source, String destination) :
   Gets the shortest path between source and destination, returns this as a list of stops or an empty list if none    exists Uses a modified version of Dijkstra's algorithm as we are only concerned with one destination

+-- Running --
+The application can be run by simply typing 'mvn test' at the base directory.
+The KiwiRailTest is specific to the problems in the description. log4j is set to info currently, you can reduce this to debug for some more detailed information if you require.